 Are we 100% secure?
 Are you sure?

-Gartner estimates that by 2020, 100% of large enterprises will be asked to report to their boards of directors on cybersecurity and technology risk at least once a year.
-Boards today are more informed about security risk, with just 15% of directors reporting their boards have very little to no knowledge of cyberrisk, down from 22% in 2015.
+In 2020, 96% of $1B+ organizations reported to the board at least once in the past year.
+Boards today are more informed about cyberrisk, with just 15% of directors reporting their boards have very little to no knowledge of cyberrisk, down from 22% in 2015.

 Further, boards are using the increased focus on cybersecurity to guide business decisions.
 In 2019, a Gartner survey of security and risk leaders found that four of every five respondents noted that risk influences decisions made at the board level.

 Additionally, security leaders need to be able to give the board something that they care about and that is meaningful to them.
 Beyond individual passions and concerns, boards collectively generally care about three things:

 - Revenue/mission: Operating or nonoperating income and enhancing nonrevenue mission objectives

 - Cost: Future cost avoidance and immediate decrease in operating expenses

 - Risk: Financial, market, regulatory compliance and security, innovation, brand, and reputation

 “As board members realize how critical security and risk management is, they are asking leaders more complex and nuanced questions,” said Olyaei.
 “Boards today are becoming more informed and more prepared to challenge the effectiveness of their companies’ programs.”

 Most board questions can be categorized into five areas.